 Also, if a parent is unemployed or underemployed voluntarily, there is a rebuttable presumption that the income is “75% of the most recent United States Department of Health and Human Services Federal Poverty Guidelines for a family of one person.”
 There is also “a rebuttable presumption that a minimum child support obligation of $40.00 per month per child, will be entered…”

-Additional child care expenses that can be added to the basic child support obligation include:
+There are additional child care expenses that can be added to the basic child support obligation.
+These include:

-Calculating additional expenses is much like the process of calculating the basic child support obligation.
-The difference is that additional expenses are not calculated from a schedule.
-Instead, additional expenses from each parent are added together to create a total.
-That total is prorated based on each parent’s percentage of contribution to the household’s combined net income to calculate how much each parent should pay out of that total.
+Calculating a parent’s share of these additional expenses is similar to the calculation of the basic child support obligation, except these additional expenses are not calculated from a schedule.
+Each parent provides an amount for any such additional expenses, and these amounts are added together.
+The resulting total is then prorated between the parents based on each parent’s percentage contribution to the combined net income to determine how much of the total additional expenses each parent should pay.

-Each individual parent’s additional expense obligation is added to their basic child support obligation to come up with their total child support obligation.
+Each parent’s percentage of these additional expenses is added to his or her basic child support obligation, resulting in his or her total child support obligation.

 How to calculate parenting time allocation: Assume that the winter break from school is two weeks, the spring break is one week, and each parent gets two weeks of vacation during the summer, which leaves 45 weeks in the year.
 If each parent gets two weeks in the summer plus half of the winter break, then each parent starts with 21 days.
 A parent would then need 125 additional days to get to 146 days.
 If the parties alternated the spring break, then they would each have 3.5 days.
 Then a parent would need 121.5 overnights in a year.
 Divide that by 45 weeks remaining in the year, then a parent would need three overnights out of seven for the rest of the year in order to reach 146 nights.